ClementineOldfield/barrio-rails-app/README.md

 In addition, we use several Ruby Gems: Stripe, AWS, Devise, Font Awesome, Material Icons, Faker and Simple Form.
 All of them are detailed in question 10.
 More complex logic was abstracted out of the controller: AWS, Heroku, Stripe, Devise.
 They all are explained in question 10.

+Barrio has the following models: user, listing, image, category, purchase, favourite, cart, address, notification, conversation and message.

+There is only one type of user as every user can both create a listing and buy others´.
+That capability of buying explains the need of the purchase model, and the cart model.

+In addition, any user can add (and later, remove) listings from their favourites (then the favourite model takes place), thus every listed can be favourited.
+Also,every listing need to be categorized (category model).

+To finish with, users can interact with each other through the messaging system (message model).
+The active associations will be discussed deeply in answer to question 12.

 *10. Detail any third party services that your App will use.*
 - Amazon Simple Storage Service (Amazon S3): this service makes web-scale computing easier thanks to its simple interface.
 Apparently, it gives access to the storage infrastructure Amazon benefits from.
 - Google Maps Javascript API and Geocoding API from Google: the latter is a service which core function is turning addresses to coordinates (in latitude, longitude format).
 The former generates a dynamic map with one or more markers if necessary and depending on the developer´s requirements.
 Put along together an address can be taken from the user as an input, being this address turned into coordinates with Geocoding API and then marked in the map with Google Maps.